Rabbi Jill Jacobs

 Director of Special Events

-Ronit is the Director of Special Events for T’ruah.
+Ronit is the Director of Individual Giving for T’ruah.
 She has produced fundraising and performing arts events within the non-profit industry for the last ten years.
 Ronit has worked for such prestigious organizations as the Lincoln Center Festival, the Chateauville Foundation, Friends of Israel Disabled Veterans, and the launch of the Castleton Festival, an annual international opera festival under the artistic direction of Maestro Lorin Maazel.
 She is motivated by the great potential for communication and understanding by way of artistic expression.

 Danny is the organizer with T’ruah.
 He graduated from Wesleyan University in 2014 with a degree in social studies.
 After graduation, he spent over a year as a community organizer with the Naugatuck Valley Project, a congregation-based community organization that seeks to unite people of differing backgrounds around a common vision of a just society.
 Simultaneously, he participated in the JOIN fellowship which provided a space to explore the intersection of justice, community organizing and Jewish community.
 Danny is from West Hartford, Connecticut and now lives in Brooklyn.